 My suggestion: getting listed in sites like this will help your business, even if your mobile website isn’t ready yet.

-So you’ve created your Google MyBusiness listing?
+So you’ve created your Google Business listing?
 That’s a great start!
 Just having that listing isn’t enough for people to find you.
-You must re-assure Google that your listing is correct.
-You do this with consistent address and phone numbers across several listings.
+You must reassure Google that your listing is correct.
+You do this by using consistent addresses and phone numbers across multiple listings.
 Don’t just stop by submitting your business to Google.
+Update: while this is less important to Google than it once was, it is CRUCIAL to AI chatbots.

 I once met a lawyer who had a mobile app.
 He had spent thousands of dollars to create an app, but nobody used it.
 I am NOT suggesting that your business needs an app.
 Your business needs to get submitted to the most popular apps on the web.